notnyt/beaglebone/README.md

 The following trigger types are supported
 - Rising: Triggered when the state goes from low to high
 - Falling: Triggered when the state goes from high to low
-- Both: Triggered at any change in stae
+- Both: Triggered at any change in state
 - None: Triggering is disabled

 These trigger types are represented by the symbols :RISING, :FALLING, :BOTH, and :NONE